CiscoSE/Catalyst-Telemetry/README.md

    Note: there is a container named _influxdb_cli_ that just needs to run once, this container will do all the setup work for you.

 4. Browse to http://localhost:3000/ to open Grafana and log in using:
-   - Username: admin
+   - **Username**: admin
-   - Password: admin
+   - **Password**: admin

    It will ask for a password change, use the same passwords again.

-5. Inside Grafana, you will see two dashboards if everything worked correctly:
+5. Inside Grafana, click on the _Search_ button on the left-side menu, you will see two dashboards if everything worked correctly:
    - General Health Status
    - Hardware Health